zikunz/tp/docs/UserGuide.md

 directory or there would be an error.
 This transfer of save file allows you to work on multiple devices if you choose to do so.

-It is not recommeneded that you manipulate the data in `easyLog.txt`.
+It is not recommended that you manipulate the data in `easyLog.txt`.
 However, if you are an expert user and confident, do feel free to manipulate the data in `easyLog.txt` manually if it enhances your workflow.

 ### Exit the program: `exit`